 Holy Communion is the first Sunday of every month during our 10:30 AM service of worship, Ash Wednesday and Maundy Thursday.
-Sometimes we pass the tray of bread and cups to you in the pew (outside ring of cups are nonalcoholic grape juice, all other cups are wine).
-Other times we come down the center aisle to the front to get a piece of bread and dip it in the cup with nonalcoholic grape juice.
+Sometimes we pass the tray of bread and cups to you in the pew (outside ring of cups are grape juice (no alcohol), all other cups are wine).
+Other times we come down the center aisle to the front to get a piece of bread and dip it in the cup with grape juice (no alcohol).
 Our Communion always has four parts to it: Invitation to the Table, Prayer of Preparation, Sharing of the Bread and Cup, and the Prayer of Thanksgiving.
 We hope that you will come to the Table, and receive God's love for you, when you are with us on a Communion Sunday.

 What kind of people go to your church?

 We work at various type of jobs from white color to blue collar to pink collar and some are retired or unemployed.

 Some of us are in recovery, and others of us pray for this for our family members.

 We range in age from a few months to 100 years old.

 We come from this country and other countries.

 Our skin tones are not all the same hue or color.

 We love to laugh and we are not afraid to cry.

 We are passionate about eliminating hunger and homelessness, making peace, and advocating for abused and neglected animals.